 How will the funding work?

-Two project proposals will be selected to receive:
+Two project proposals were selected to receive:

 - Up to $75,000 in planning funds;